컴퓨팅 설계

 | Active-Standby | Active-Standby | 1 |

-- Link load correction It is a correction factor that takes into account the workload generated from integration with other systems, rather than the load caused by the number of concurrent users.
-Generally, system integration is linked to the WAS server rather than the Web server, so considering this, a correction factor of 1 is applied to the Web server.
-On the other hand, for the WAS server, a separate correction factor can be applied as follows depending on the frequency and processing complexity of the linked transactions.
+This is a correction factor that accounts for the workload generated by integration with other systems, rather than the load caused by concurrent users.
+Since inter-system integrations generally link to the WAS server rather than the Web server, we apply a correction value of 1 to the Web server.
+On the other hand, for WAS servers, a separate correction coefficient can be applied as follows, depending on the frequency of integration transactions or processing complexity.

 |---|---|---|